You Might Consider Brainspotting if You:

 • Performance blocks (creative, athletic, academic, etc.)

-What happens in a Brainspotting session?
+What Happens in a Brainspotting Session?

 In a Brainspotting session, we start by identifying something you'd like to work on — this could be a feeling, a memory, or a challenge you're facing.
 You’ll be gently guided to notice where and how this issue shows up in your body or mind.